docker/docs/desktop/mac/privileged-helper.md

 ## Permission requirements

-While Docker Desktop does not generally require the user running or installing it to have `root` privileges, in the default use case it needs `root` access to be granted on the first run.
-The first time Docker Desktop is launched the user gets an admin prompt to grant permissions for a privileged helper service to be installed.
+In the default set up flow, Docker Desktop for Mac does not require root privileges for installation but does require `root` access to be granted on the first run.
+The first time that Docker Desktop is launched the user gets an admin prompt to grant permissions for a privileged helper service to be installed.
 For subsequent runs, no `root` privileges are required.

 The reason for this is that Docker Desktop needs to perform a limited set of privileged operations using the privileged helper process `com.docker.vmnetd`.
 This approach allows, following the principle of least privilege, `root` access to be used only for the operations for which it is absolutely necessary, while still being able to use Docker Desktop as an unprivileged user.

-From version 4.11 of Docker Desktop, it is possible to avoid running a privileged service in the background by using `com.docker.vmnetd` for setup during installation and disabling it at runtime.
-In this case the user is not prompted on the first run.
-Administrators are able to do that by using the `–-user` flag on the [install command](../install/mac-install.md#install-from-the-command-line) which:
+From version 4.11 of Docker Desktop for Mac it will be possible to avoid running the privileged helper service in the background by using the `--user` flag on the [install command](../install/mac-install.md#install-from-the-command-line).
+This will result in `com.docker.vmnetd` being used for set up during installation and then disabled at runtime.
+In this case, the user will not be prompted to grant root privileges on the first run of Docker Desktop.
+Specifically, the `--user` flag:
 - Uninstalls the previous `com.docker.vmnetd` if present
 - Sets up symlinks for the user
 - Ensures that `localhost` and `kubernetes.docker.internal` are present in `/etc/hosts`

-This approach has certain limitations:
+This approach has the following limitations:
 - Docker Desktop can only be run by one user account per machine, namely the one specified in the `-–user` flag.
 - Ports 1-79 is blocked - the containers will run but the port won’t be exposed on the host.
 - Spindump diagnostics for fine grained CPU utilization are not gathered.